- Download our Moving to Oman Guide (PDF)

 Renting accommodation in Oman

 Most expats rent accommodation in Oman as they plan to stay short term.
 While rental fees in many countries are paid monthly, in Oman advance lump sums are often expected.

 Both short- and long-term leases are available.
-Long-term leases extend over seven years, while short-term lease lengths are variable.
-Rental agreements generally last one year, but this is negotiable.
+Long-term leases are usually a year to two years in Oman but can extend to over seven years, while short-term lease lengths are variable.

 Registering leases in Oman ensures that tenants and landlords have their rights firmly agreed, and if both parties wish to renew their contract, this can be done online.